mhusseinsh/CarND-Advanced-Lane-Lines/README.md

     return left_fit, right_fit, out_img, histogram_img, window_fit_img
 ```
-Using the same algorithm of sliding window search for each and every frame may seem to be quite inreasonable and inefficient.
+Using the same algorithm of sliding window search for each and every frame may seem to be quite unreasonable and inefficient.
 If we are working with a camera which provides around a real-time FPS, we can notice that between every consequtive frame, there is no such different in the lane lines, in terms of position or curvature.
 Accordingly, a [`fineFit()`](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/blob/f7f2914849067933ee1b93edceaf854856ba3d07/src/laneFinding.py#L273) function is implemented under the same class, which searches for the lanes within a search margin based on the previous saved fit.
 The idea is that once we use the sliding windows to find the lines fit, the fit is saved.
 Then for the next frame, we don't search from scratch.
 ```python
 def fineFit(self, binary_warped, left_fit, right_fit):
     """